Wow, the official last day of my 12 Days of Christmas Decorations Series, it sure flew by. I guess that means I was having fun.

 Oh and that there would be my last official Christmas craft of the year.
 A garland for my tree.

 I finished it just today.
 You see last year there was one tree in particular that caught my eye because of a beautiful homemade faux capris garland.
-Beth (from HomeStories A2Z) made it and although the garland was beautiful it almost ‘killed’ her so much work went into it.
+Beth (from HomeStories A2Z) made it and although the garland was beautiful it was so time consuming to make because so much work went into it.

 Well I wanted a garland like that, I was just not willing to put that much time in it.
 So I came up with a three step plan: